ATARCA aims to solve the market failure of artificially scarce digital goods

-The second ATARCA pilot, the details of which have not been disclosed yet, will focus on an industrial use case and the development of new mediums of sharing for data driven businesses.
+The details of the second ATARCA pilot have not been disclosed yet, but it will focus on an industrial use case and the development of new mediums of sharing for data driven businesses.

 According to the project timeline, results from these pilots can be expected toward the end of 2022 and early 2023.
 The project aims to create and grow a pan-European community of stakeholders from academia, public and private sectors to examine the impact of implementing new anti-rival governance and compensation technologies.
 This involves outcomes such as scientific publications and events, creation of socio-economic policy recommendations, and publishing of a toolkit for anti-rival business model design.

 The project consortium leader Aalto University has worked previously in another related ground-breaking EU project, GMeRitS.
 Streamr and TX are experienced early stage commercialisers of token technology.
 Novact, the International Institute for Nonviolent Action, is an NGO that has initiated the REC currency and other innovative social experiments.
 Demos is an experienced research impact partner that oversees the dissemination of project outcomes and the EU policy interaction within the consortium.
 Qbit is a software development company that has implemented the current REC technology and continues to develop it further.

 ATARCA has received funding from the European Union’s Horizon 2020 research and innovation programme.
 Any dissemination of results here presented reflects only the consortium view.

 Creating anti-rival tokens for collaboration and sharing in ATARCA